osilander/bacterial-genomics-intro/ngs-assembly/index.rst

 Subsampling reads
 ~~~~~~~~~~~~~~~~~

-Due to the size of the data sets you may find that the assembly takes a lot of time to complete, especially on older hardware.
+Due to the size of the short read data set, you may find that the assembly takes a lot of time for the assembly to complete, especially on older hardware.
-To mitigate this problem we can randomly select a subset of sequences we are going to use at this stage of the tutorial.
+To mitigate this problem we will randomly select a subset of sequences we are going to use at this stage of the tutorial.
+This of course means that it is possible that some of you possibility
-To do this we will install another program, `seqtk <https://github.com/lh3/seqtk>`_:
+To do this we will install another program, `seqtk <https://github.com/lh3/seqtk>`_.

 .. code::

     conda install seqtk

-Now that ``seqtk`` has been installed, we are going to sample 10% of the original reads:
+Now that ``seqtk`` has been installed, we are going to sample 10% of the original reads.
+Note that there are three arguments that we are giving to ``seqtk`` - a "seed", which determines what random subset of reads are selected, a file of reads, and the fraction of reads to maintain.
+In the command below the ``-s11`` is how the seed is set. *It is critical that the seed you set for subsampling is the same for both sets of reads.
+However, you are free to change the seed itself (e.g. you could use ``-s100`` if you want.
+Using a different seed from your neighbour may have the interesting downstream effect of giving you slightly different genome assemblies.
+Anyway, the:

 .. code::